gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 How_to_use_statistical_characterization
 """"""""""""""""""""""""""""""""""""""""""

 This tutorial requires the knowledge from the previous Tutorial.
-This tutorial should teach you how to use the packages powerlaw and sociopatterns, to determine reasonable parameters, find the best fitting distribution for the data set and how to visualize it.
+This tutorial should teach you how to use the packages powerlaw and face2face, to determine reasonable parameters, find the best fitting distribution for the data set and how to visualize it.

 To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/How_to_use_statistical_characterization.ipynb>`_